-Student Identification
+• Student Identification

-Students are required to carry their Morrisville State College identification card with them at all times.
-Failure to produce proper identification upon request by faculty, staff, or student staff in the performance of their duties is prohibited.
+Students are required to carry their SUNY Morrisville identification card with them at all times.
+Failure to produce proper identification upon request college officials, student staff, or law enforcement officers in the performance of their duties is prohibited.